Biden Administration Plans to Tighten Methane Emissions Regulations

 “The United States is once again a global leader in confronting the climate crisis, and we must lead by example when it comes to tackling methane pollution–one of the biggest drivers of climate change,” Environmental Protection Agency (EPA) Administrator Michael Regan said in a statement.

-The tighter regulations call for companies to reduce emissions from gas flares and establish a “super-emitter response program” that allows federal regulators and approved third parties to identify and respond to significant leaks quickly.
-The EPA said the proposed standards would reduce methane from the oil and gas sector by 87% below 2005 levels.
+The call for tighter regulations from federal agencies for companies in oil and gas operations to reduce methane emissions from flares and establish a “super-emitter response program” will allow federal regulators and approved third parties to identify and respond to significant leaks quickly.
+The EPA said the proposed standards would reduce methane emissions from the oil and gas sector by 87% below 2005 levels.

 At COP26 in November of 2021, global leaders of more than 100 countries signed the Global Methane Pledge – which aims to reduce methane emissions by 30% by 2030.
 The United States is one of the signors, and the EPA solicited public comments and feedback from the industry over the last year and will continue to do so until February 13, 2023.
 A final rule will be issued later in the year.